 The size parameter i is used to allow Agda to verify productivity of the definition.
 A similar consideration applies to the other products defined below.

 Our notion of product rule will not capture this product.
-However, it is included here as a reference point to contrast it to the products below, which can be captured by our notion of product rule.
+However, it is included here in order to contrast it with to the other products below, which can be captured by our notion of product rule.

 Hadamard product

 The Hadamard product _⊙_ is obtained by extending pointwise the multiplication operation of the underlying ring.
-In our coinductive framework, it can be defined as follows.
+In our coinductive framework, it can be defined by the product rule

 infixr 7 _⊙_